sipb/hydrant/deploy/README.md

 4. The script unpacks the files to the production directory `~/web_scripts/hydrant`.

-Note that the GitHub token in `ci_secrets` must be regenerated yearly.
+Note that the GitHub token in `ci_secrets` must be [regenerated](https://github.com/settings/personal-access-tokens/) if it's ever invalidated.

 ## Backend